realzamfr/jerseymikesquiz/README.md

 <!--
-	Project: JerseyMikesQuiz
+	Project: Jersey Mikes Quiz
 	Author: zamhvh
 	© 2026 All Rights Reserved

-	Unauthorized copying, modification, or distribution without the expressed written consent of Samuel Jenkins is prohibitied.
+	Any form of unauthorized copying, modification, or distribution of this code and all its contents without the expressed written consent of Samuel Jenkins is prohibited and could lead to legal action.
 -->

 <html lang="en">